divyanshsharma24-git/JARVIS/readme.md

 ### 🎨 Assistant Customization
 The assistant is no longer locked to the name "JARVIS".
 Click `⚙ CUSTOMISE ASSISTANT` in the right panel to change:
 - **Assistant name** — displayed everywhere in the UI (title bar, header, HUD, log, footer) and injected into the Gemini system prompt so the AI knows its own name
 - **Your name** — how the assistant addresses you.
-Leave blank for the default language-aware addressing (`sir` / `efendim`), or set your actual name for a more personal feel
+Leave blank for the default language-aware addressing (`sir`), or set your actual name for a more personal feel

 Changes take effect immediately without restarting.